-For those of you who were wondering what a man in an ape suit would like wrestling an octopus…well you’re in for a treat.
-It’s a quick battle and after driving the sea creature away with a few well thrown boulders Kong decides it’s time to get hammered.
-He starts picking up and drinking jar after jar of soma, until he passes out in a drunken stupor.
-(Kong’s behavior reminded me a lot of the “King Homer” segment of the Simpsons: Tree House of Horror).
+For those of you who were wondering what a man in an ape suit would like wrestling an octopus…well, you’re in for a treat.
+It’s a quick battle and after driving the sea creature away with a few well-thrown boulders Kong decides it’s time to get hammered.
+He starts picking up and drinking jar after jar of soma until he passes out in a drunken stupor.
+(Kong’s behaviour reminded me a lot of the “King Homer” segment of The Simpsons: Tree House of Horror).
 While sleeping it off Kong is quickly bundled off onto a giant raft and towed back to Japan.
-The Japanese government, not to keen on the idea of a second monster roaming their countryside, has the navy intercepts the boat towing Kong, and insists they return him to Farou Island.
+The Japanese government, not too keen on the idea of a second monster roaming their countryside, has the navy intercepts the boat towing Kong, and insists they return him to Farou Island.
 Then things go from bad to worse as Kong awakes, not in the best of moods, and starts to break free of the raft.
-As a precaution explosives were placed on the raft, but when detonated all they seemed to due is free Kong a little faster.
-Kong then proceeds to head on an intercept course for the rampaging Godzilla, the reason for this is Kong and Godzilla are apparently natural enemies.
-This is all explained by a scientist who keeps appearing through out the film making outrages and unsubstantiated claims.
-Even though Kong can some how sense where Godzilla is it’s almost an hour into the movie before we get the promised combat, and after all that wait the fight is a bit of a let down.
+As a precaution, explosives were placed on the raft, but when detonated all they seem to do is free Kong a little faster.
+Kong then proceeds to head on an intercept course for the rampaging Godzilla, the reason for this is that Kong and Godzilla are apparently natural enemies.
+This is all explained by a scientist who keeps appearing throughout the film making outrages and unsubstantiated claims.
+Even though Kong can somehow sense where Godzilla is it’s almost an hour into the movie before we get the promised combat, and after all that wait the fight is a bit of a letdown.
 Kong is reduced to throwing a few boulders at Godzilla, who intern ignites the forest around the giant ape with his atomic breath, and causing Kong to run away.
 I’m guessing the makers of the film realized they had a bit of a problem pitting a fire-breathing dinosaur against a creature covered in hair, and making it seem like much of a fight.